fennecstudio/x-tkn-js/README.md

-The Toknize SDK needs your API Key in order to authenticate correctly.
+The X-TKN SDK needs your API Key in order to authenticate correctly.
 This can be done in one of two ways
 #### Environment Variable
 ```shell